HP, RIM take flak from nervous financial industry customers

 NEW YORK JPMorgan Chase & Co and BlackRock Inc voiced concerns about Hewlett-Packard Co and Research In Motion Ltd this week, saying business and operational struggles may affect the reliability of two of the biggest technology service providers.

-"We are concerned about some of the players that we have relied on to provide material services and equipment," Scott Condron, chief technology officer of asset management giant BlackRock, said at an information technology conference in New York sponsored by Waters magazine.
+"We are concerned about some of the players that we have relied on to provide material services and equipment," Scott Condron, chief technology officer of asset management giant BlackRock (BLK.N), said at an information technology conference in New York sponsored by Waters magazine.

 "I like their equipment and I would like them to continue being a supplier, but I need them to be a better company," Condron said in an interview.